 Last weekend, we got a serious case of a client’s website getting an iframe injection. iFrame injections started last year, when a Russian anti-virus company spread a virus that injects hidden frames inside websites to advertise their anti-virus software.
 Nowadays, iframe injections are being used by SEO companies to forward traffic and leak link juice from a high-PR website.

-Based on our research, iframe injections are caused by workstations infected by worms that injects these iframe source to index.php or index.html.
+Based on our research, iframe injections are caused by workstations infected by worms that injects this iframe source to index.php or index.html.
 Some tips to avoid this serious infection are:

 - update ftp password every month or update it everytime you upload a file just to make sure;